ultrabug/ultrabug.fr/docs/Tech Blog/2012/2012-05-25-state-of-the-event-log-architecture-enhancements.md

 As of today there's no real standard on how to format and structure data on a syslog message.
 Every project has its own log message structure and syntax (qmail and postfix don't log a mail delivery failure the same way for example), so we rely on parsers to extract any given data from a log message because the syslog software has no way to do it for us.
 I for one have coded a postfix log parser and believe me it's not a pleasant thing to do and maintain !

 The main idea about structuring syslog messages is to represent them using **JSON** along with the current free form strings to prevent backward compatibility breakage.
-To achieve this, we need to normalize and extend this format so that syslog softwares such as **rsyslog** and **syslog-ng** can directly understand them.
+To achieve this, we need to normalize and extend this format so that syslog software such as **rsyslog** and **syslog-ng** can directly understand them.
 That's where **CEE-enhanced messages** and **Lumberjack** kick in.

 # CEE-enhanced messages